weixiang0470/co111a/Midterm/README.md

-# Everything was done by myself 100%
+# Everthing in Mid-term project was done by myself with the PPT at [nand2tetris](https://www.nand2tetris.org/course)